frontity/step-by-step-tutorial/tutorial/part9-next-steps/contributing-to-frontity.md

 - contribute code to the Frontity framework
 - testing and bug-fixing
-- create themes/packages and share them on npmjs.com or github
+- create themes/packages and share them on npmjs.com or GitHub
 - improve our docs (including this step-by-step tutorial!)
 - help the community
 - spread the word